ianchen88/ianchen88.github.io/_pages/about.md

 <h2 id="biography"> About Ian</h2>
 I am a tenure-track assistant professor at [Miner School of CIS at UMASS Lowell](https://www.uml.edu/sciences/computer-science/).
 I work on machine learning, security, and privacy.
 Before joining UMASS Lowell, I was a postdoc at [CNSR@VT](https://www.cnsr.ictas.vt.edu/) and obtained my Ph.D. at [CNSG@ASU](http://cnsg.asu.edu).
 I received my B.S. from PKU and M.Phil from CUHK, Hong Kong.

+* Looking for a US-based summer intern working on LLM privacy, e.g., how to protect agent memory.
+Please reach out if interested.
 * We have ongoing Colloquium at CS@UMass Lowell.
 Check out the exciting talks [here](https://ianchen88.github.io/cscolloquium/)!

 <h2 id="News"> News</h2>